TRG is the direct source for your U.S. Customs Bond

 What is a U.S. Customs Bond?

-A Customs bond is a financial guaranty between 3 parties: the Insurance/Surety company issuing the Customs bond, the Principal (who is required to file the bond), and Customs & Border Protection (CBP).
-The Customs bond guarantees Customs & Border Protection that if they cannot collect monies due from the Principal they can seek remedy, up to the bond amount, from the Insurance/Surety Company.
-The Customs bond also indemnifies the Insurance / Surety Company, allowing them to use any legal means to collect from the Principal any monies that were paid to CBP on the Principal’s behalf.
+If CBP is unable to collect monies due from the Principal they can seek remedy, up to the bond amount, from the Surety company that issued the bond.
+The U.S. Customs bond also indemnifies the Surety company, allowing them to use any legal means to collect from the Principal any monies that were paid to CBP on the Principal’s behalf.

-Types of Customs bonds
+Types of U.S. Customs bonds

-There are many types of bonds required by Customs & Border Protection (CBP) for various reasons.
-While TRG has the experience and expertise to provide every type of Customs bonds, the following are the most common types issued:
+There are many types of bonds required by U.S. Customs & Border Protection (CBP) for various reasons.
+While TRG has the experience and expertise to provide every type of U.S. Customs bonds, the following are the most common types issued:

 About TRG Bond